-Dangerous Drug Combinations For Women
+Deadly Drug Combinations For Women

-Women generally have lower physical alcohol tolerance levels than men, and despite outliers who may be able to seemingly handle alcohol better than their peers still face a severe risk of fatal interaction if they imbibe alcohol while taking certain other drugs.
+Women generally have lower physical alcohol tolerance levels than men, and, despite outliers who may be able to seemingly handle alcohol better than their peers, still face a severe risk of fatal interaction if they imbibe alcohol while taking certain other drugs.

-Men and women typically engage in substance abuse at relatively similar rates, but women display some key differences in general drug habits that may inform specific risks facing women who take drugs in the U.S.
+Men and women typically engage in substance abuse at relatively similar rates, but women display some key differences may point to specific risks facing women who take drugs in the U.S.